ellenjunghyunkim/mw_health_Korea/README.md

 KLoSA_MW.do subsets the variables of interest from the KLoSA longitudinal data.

 ### Main Estimation code (in R)
 1. Use 1.
-Final data.R to get the final analytical samples.
+Main analysis.R for the main estimations and summary statistics.
 2. Use 2.
-Descriptive statistics.R to generate the descriptive statistics.
-3. Use 3-1.
-Main estimation.R to replicate the main results with 2016 to 2018 survey.
-4. Use 3-2.
-Proxy estimation.R to replicate the placebo results with 2014 to 2016 survey.
+Placebo analysis.R for the placebo sample estimations and summary statistics.
+3. Use 3.
+Sensitivity analysis.R contains
+    1. Alternative definition of control groups (110 to 150%)
+    2. Analysis including individuals who were unemployed after the minimum wage increase.
+    3. Alternative definition of intervention group (narrower)
+    4. Alternative outcome variables.

 If you encounter any errors/problems reproducing the results, please send Jung Hyun an email.